MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   /// with 'granted' PermissionStatus without firing the WebView2
   /// [PermissionRequested](https://learn.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2permissionrequestedeventargs)
   /// event or prompting the user for permission.
 Otherwise, `requestPermission` will behave as the
-  /// status of permission is currently `Prompt`, which means the PermissionRequested event will fire
+  /// status of permission is currently `prompt`, which means the `PermissionRequested` event will fire
   /// or the user will be prompted.
   /// Additionally, the app must have the same OS permissions that have propagated to the
   /// [WebView2 browser process](https://learn.microsoft.com/microsoft-edge/webview2/concepts/process-model)